ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 equivalent to that of a bearer token, since all information required to use the access token would be present in the request.

+## Interaction Finish Modes and Polling

+During the interaction process, the client instance usually hands control of the user experience over to another component, beit the system browser, another application, or some action the resource owner is instructed to take on another device.
+By using an interaction finish method, the client instance can be securely notified by the AS when the interaction is completed and the next phase of the protocol should occur.
+This process includes information that the client instance can use to validate the finish call from the AS and prevent some injection, session hijacking, and phishing attacks.

+Some types of client deployment are unable to receive an interaction finish message.
+Without an interaction finish method to notify it, the client instance will need to poll the grant continuation API while waiting for the resource owner to approve or deny the request.
+An attacker could take advantage of this situation by capturing the interaction start parameters and phishing a legitimate user into authorizing the attacker's waiting client instance, which would in turn have no way of associating the completed interaction with the start of the request.

+However, it is important to note that this pattern is practically indistinguishable from some legitimate use cases.
+For example, a smart device emits a code for the resource owner to enter on a separate device.
+The smart device has to poll because the expected behavior is that the interaction will take place on the separate device, without a way to return information to the original device's context.

+As such, developers need to weigh the risks of forgoing an interaction finish method against the deployment capabilities of the client software and its environment.
+Due to the increased security, an interaction finish method should be employed whenever possible.

 # Privacy Considerations {#Privacy}

 \[\[ TBD: There are a lot of privacy considerations to add. \]\]